Mythreon/Js-screenrecorder-console/README.md

 # Js-screenrecorder-console
-A script that records your screen.
-More information in the readme.md
+A script that records your screen, and gives you the recording in Webm.

+-# I am working on making this an app, that you can download, and more than just webm footage, as webm isn't compatible with IOS devices and such.